soorajkcphd/RepresentationOptimizationDichotomy/README.md

 Code for the experiments in:

-"A Representation-Optimization Dichotomy for Lie-Algebraic Policy Optimization" Sooraj K.C. and Vivek Mishra, Alliance University Submitted to SIAM Journal on Mathematics of Data Science (SIMODS)
+"A Representation-Optimization Dichotomy for Lie-Algebraic Policy Optimization" Sooraj K.C. and Vivek Mishra
+Submitted to SIAM Journal on Mathematics of Data Science (SIMODS)

 ---